Find Your Perfect School

 - video storytelling

-The faculty of Northeastern’s online Digital Communication and Media degree are industry-aligned, and distance students get to participate in experiential learning through class-related worksite projects, working virtually with a sponsoring organization on a 6-week project, and enrolling in full-time co-ops.
+The faculty of Northeastern’s online Digital Communication and Media degree is industry-aligned, and distance students get to participate in experiential learning through class-related worksite projects, working virtually with a sponsoring organization on a 6-week project, and enrolling in full-time co-ops.

 The 120-credit curriculum includes major requirements in the fields of Business, Visual Media and Art, Marketing, and Communication.
 Major electives include classes like Crisis Communication, Digital Marketing, and Negotiation.
 All students complete a Capstone in Professional Communication before graduating.